Why Does My Dog Lay In The Bathroom?

 What happens when you walk into the bathroom to find your dog lounging away on the floor?

-If you’re like most people, you probably react with something.
-Especially the first time it happens and just about anything that gets attention could become motivations for dogs.
-While we know that dogs love treats which make them great for positive reinforcement but simply petting your dog could reinforce behavior and encourage your dog to continue laying on the bathroom floor.
+While we know that dogs love treats which make them great for positive reinforcement simply petting your dog could reinforce behavior and encourage your dog to continue laying on the bathroom floor.

 Of course, the behavior doesn’t start with your encouragement and I’m not suggesting that you somehow trained your dog to hang out on the bathroom floor.
 Instead, one of the explanations above likely started the behavior and your reaction kept it going or encouraged it to continue.
-Unexpected or unintentional reinforcement can help explain a long list of canine behaviors from happily grooming you to grunting every time you pet them.

 So think carefully about how you react when you walk in on your dog laying in the bathroom…there’s a chance you’re doing something that your dog sees as encouragement!